star-history/star-history/public/blog/coding-ai.md

 [Continue](https://github.com/continuedev/continue) is an IDE extension that brings the power of ChatGPT to VS Code and JetBrains.

-Continue can explain code, allow you to edit in natural language, avoi laborious edits, making it no longer necessary to copy and paste from your LLM Interface.
+Continue can explain code, allow you to edit in natural language, avoid laborious edits, making it no longer necessary to copy and paste from your LLM Interface.
 What's more, Continue works with any LLM, including local models hosted on your own cloud infrastructure, so that you get to remain 100% private.

 Basically, if you use Copilot or ChatGPT, it's GitHub and OpenAI collecting and learning from the data.
-With Continue, you can collect data on how you build software - when your team commit code, it can be used to [improve the LLM](https://medium.com/@continuedev/its-time-to-collect-data-on-how-you-build-software-197d12a020d5) used by your team.
+With Continue, you can collect data on how you build software - when your team commits code, it can be used to [improve the LLM](https://medium.com/@continuedev/its-time-to-collect-data-on-how-you-build-software-197d12a020d5) used by your team.

 ![continue-workflow](/blog/assets/coding-ai/continue-workflow.webp)